 The goal of the laboratory is to reverse engineer the neural circuits that drive adaptive motor behavior.
-We hope that by understanding the neural basis of adaptive motor control we can open new avenues in therapeutic research for neurological disease and provide fundamental insights into brain function.
+We hope that by understanding the neural basis of adaptive motor control we can open new avenues in therapeutic research for neurological disease, help build better machine learning tools, and crucially, provide fundamental insights into brain function.

 We believe behavior is an essential component to understanding neural function.